Impacts of Ocean Noise

 Since light does not travel well in the ocean, whales rely on sound to communicate with each other, listen for predators, find food, navigate, and find mates.
 However, noise levels in the Pacific Ocean have increased dramatically over the last few decades, meaning that the ability for whales to do all these important life activities is much harder now, and this may be increasing their stress levels.

 To study this relationship between ocean noise and whale stress, we record the soundscape near gray whales using hydrophones (underwater sound recorders) and we collect whale poop to examine the hormone levels of that individual, including its stress level.
-With this data, we have documented an increase in whale stress levels with an increase in ocean noise and an increase in boat traffic.
+With these data, we have documented that the physiology of whales is impacted by ocean noise and vessel traffic, which could affect their overall health and ability to reproduce.
 Ocean noise increases with increased boat traffic, so we do not know yet if this rise in whale stress is related to increased collision risk or increased noise or both, but we continue to research this question.